ericlupy/causal_repair/README.md

 # Causal Repair of Learning-enabled Cyber-physical Systems

+### Update 09/06/2023

+1. Fixed typo in `sample_run.sh`

+2. Fixed step size in `hp_gridding.py`, so that now the output numpy control heatmap is the same shape as the example sat controllers.

 ## Background

 This is the code repo of "Causal Repair of Learning-enabled Cyber-physical Systems" by Pengyuan Lu, Ivan Ruchkin, Matthew Cleaveland, Oleg Sokolsky and Insup Lee,